 The Antiquariato a Piazzola sul Brenta is one of the most beautiful flea markets in the world and the most beautiful flea market in Italy.
 The flea market is located in front of the Villa Contarini, which is a 1000-year-old estate.
 The flea market takes place monthly on the last Sunday of the month.
 It is a well-known tourist attraction and something that you should definitely check out if you are visiting the city.
 Antique lovers from around the world find this to be one of the best places to find unique antiques, artifacts and artwork.
 As you are strolling through the more than 800 stalls, you can check out this amazing work of baroque architecture.
 Some of the more popular items that you can find include unique war memorabilia, rare comic books, antique toys and furnishings and precious paintings.

 WHERE: Brimfield, Massachusettes, United States of America

-WHEN: 6 day event (Tuesday 6am through Sunday around 3pm), in May, July and September
+WHEN: Six day event (Tuesday 6am through to Sunday around 3pm), in May, July and September

 The Brimfield Outdoor Antiques Show is actually known by a few different names.
 These include the Brimfield Antiques Show and the Brimfield Antiques and Collectibles Show.
-The market takes place three times a year: once in the spring, once in the summer, and once in the fall.
-The event offers a look a lot of items and typically has over four thousand vendors in attendance.
-There is so much to explore that many people find that they need to be there the entire time when the show is going on or that they need to return to future shows because they simply cannot find everything that they want to.
+The market takes place three times a year: once in the spring, once in the summer and once in autumn.
+The event offers a chance to view a lot of items and typically has over 4000 vendors in attendance.
+There is so much to explore that many people find that they need to be there the entire length of time the show is in progress or they find that they need to return to future shows because they simply cannot find everything that they want.